rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ## Developing a balanced plan

-Like all things in life - aim for the balance and avoid extremes.

 ### Let your career direct your certification plan

 - Do NOT go for each and every certificate out there.
 Spend some time to atleast plan the next one year of your career.